turingschool/curriculum/source/projects/clone_wars.markdown

 ## The Project

-Imagining a bunch of content and creating a from-scratch design are not the goals of this project.
-Instead, you'll adopt a client -- without their knowledge.
+In this project you'll adopt a client -- without their knowledge.
 You'll select an existing website and:

 * scrape the content
 * rip the design and assets (CSS, photos, etc)